-Cruise the Bay of Islands, go blackwater rafting, spend a day on beautiful Waiheke Island, go sandboarding, hike the spectacular Tongariro Alpine Crossing, see glowworms and kiwi birds, visit Hobbiton, and explore the geothermal areas around Rotorua and Taupoโ€ฆthese are all things to do on the North Island of New Zealand.
+Cruise the Bay of Islands, go black water rafting, spend a day on beautiful Waiheke Island, go sandboarding, hike the spectacular Tongariro Alpine Crossing, see glowworms and kiwi birds, visit Hobbiton, and explore the geothermal areas around Rotorua and Taupoโ€ฆthese are all things to do on the North Island of New Zealand.

-In this guide, we will introduce you to the many amazing things to do on the North Island of New Zealand.
+Welcome to the amazing North Island of New Zealand.

 In no particular order, here are the best things to do on the North Island of New Zealand.
 At the end of this section, you can see all of them on a map.